Escape from the Planet of the Apes

 Escape from the Planet of the Apes is a 1971 American science fiction film directed by Don Taylor and written by Paul Dehn.
-The film is the sequel to Beneath the Planet of the Apes (1970) and the third installment in the Planet of the Apes original film series.
+The film is the sequel to Beneath the Planet of the Apes (1970) and the third installment in the original Planet of the Apes film series.
 It stars Roddy McDowall, Kim Hunter, Bradford Dillman, Natalie Trundy, Eric Braeden, Sal Mineo, and Ricardo Montalbán.
-In the film, Cornelius (McDowall) and Zira (Hunter) flee back through time to 20th century Los Angeles, where they face fear and persecution.
+In the film, Cornelius (McDowall) and Zira (Hunter) flee back through time to 20th-century Los Angeles, where they face fear and persecution.

-Escape from the Planet of the Apes was released in the United States on May 26, 1971, by 20th Century Fox.
-The film received mixed reviews from critics.
-It was followed by Conquest of the Planet of the Apes in 1972.
+Escape from the Planet of the Apes was released in the United States on May 26, 1971, by 20th Century-Fox.
+The film received a mainly positive response from critics and is generally considered the best sequel of the original Apes series.
+Escape was followed by Conquest of the Planet of the Apes in 1972.

 Plot

-Escaping Earth prior to its destruction, the chimpanzees Cornelius, Zira and Dr. Milo salvage and repair Taylor's spaceship.
+Prior to Earth's destruction, the chimpanzees Cornelius, Zira and Dr. Milo salvage and repair Taylor's spaceship and escape the planet.
 The shock wave of Earth's destruction sends the ship through a time warp that brings the apes to 1973 Earth.
-Most specifically, the Pacific coast of the United States.

 The apes are transported to the Los Angeles Zoo, under the observation of two friendly scientists, Dr. Stephanie Branton and Dr. Lewis Dixon.
 During their stay there, Dr. Milo is killed by a zoo gorilla.

 A Presidential Commission is formed to investigate the return of Taylor's spaceship and its inhabitants.
 During their interrogation, Cornelius and Zira deny knowing Taylor.
 They reveal, however, that they came from the future and escaped Earth when a war broke out.
 They are welcomed as guests of the government.
 The apes secretly explain to Stephanie and Lewis how humans are treated in the future, and tell them about Earth's destruction.
 The scientists are shocked but still sympathetic, and advise the couple to keep this information secret until they can gauge the potential reaction of their hosts.

 Lavished with gifts and media attention, the apes become celebrities.
 They come to the attention of the President's Science Advisor Dr. Otto Hasslein, who discovers Zira is pregnant.
 Fearing for the future of the human race, Hasslein insists that he simply wants to know how apes became dominant over men.
 Cornelius reveals that the human race will cause its own downfall and that Earth's destruction is caused by a weapon made by humans.
 Zira explains that the gorillas started the war, but the chimpanzees had nothing to do with it.
-Hasslein suspects that the apes are not speaking the whole truth.
+Hasslein suspects that the apes are not telling the whole truth.

 During the original hearing, Zira accidentally reveals that she used to dissect humans.
 Hasslein orders Lewis to administer a truth serum to her while Cornelius is confined elsewhere.
 As a result of the serum, Hasslein learns details about Zira's experimentation on humans along with her knowledge of Taylor.